Tips to Prepare for a Colorado Road Trip

 Get Ready to Drive in Colorado

-Preparation is key when you’re getting ready for your next road trip, besides identifying all the scenic, fun places you want to visit.
+Preparation is key to getting ready for your next road trip, besides identifying all the scenic, fun places you want to visit.
 Traveling Colorado’s highways and passes can be dangerous.
 Check local weather and view webcams for driving conditions.
 It’s also a good idea to check Colorado’s wildfire map.
 Make sure you have all-season clothing with you.
 Weather conditions at lower elevations can be delightful and warm.
 However, high-elevation conditions are often extreme, even during the warmest months of summer.

-In the event you breakdown at high elevation, make sure you have:
+In the event you break down at high elevation, make sure you have:

 - Warm clothing, hats, gloves, warm socks, and shoes (even in the summer).